alucidwolf/side-by-side-compare/README.md

                 <div class="container-fluid">
                     <div id="mergeCompare" class="row">

-                        @*this is where the text for the checked labels is being copied for user to review  before submitting*@
+                        @*this is where the text for the checked labels is being copied for user to review  before submitting the merge*@

                     </div>
                     <div class="prev">